Coursera Website Redesign

 Issue

-Largest video screen size is too small - makes for suboptimal lecture watching experience
+Largest video screen size is too small, leading to a suboptimal viewing experience

 Changes